Bat Removal & Exclusion

 Here in Massachusetts, winter weather conditions can cause structural damage to buildings over time.
 Snow and ice can expand, forcing building materials apart and creating the ideal entry points for bats to enter.
 It is important to have annual bat inspections to identify any existing or new potential entry points.

-When Is The Best Time To Perform Bat Removal & Exclusions?
+Best Time To Perform Bat Removal and Exclusion Services In Massachusetts

 Massachusetts Law protects all species of bats.
-Our licensed bat professionals will remove the bats without harm.
+Our licensed bat professionals will remove bats at the appropriate time of year without harming bats.

 Our bat exclusion experts keep bats out of buildings with Bat Cones, Eviction Devices, All-Weather Sealants, Sheet Metal, steel mesh fabric, customized screening, chimney and vent covers and other specialty products.

-If bats have already entered a structure we will extract or remove the bats safely before performing the long-term exclusion work.
+If bats have already entered a structure we will extract or remove the bats safely, without harm, before performing the long-term exclusion work.
 Our bat exclusions preserve bats while protecting people and domestic animals.

 Ultra Safe Pest utilizes Industry-Specific HEPA vacuums to remove guano (bat-droppings) from contaminated areas.
-Professional sanitizers are applied by licensed applicators to treat dangerous organisms and related parasites.
+After removing guano and other debris, our licensed applicators apply EPA registered sanitizers and disinfectants to contaminated areas.

 What is rabies?